 Have questions?
 Need advice?
 Contact us!

-If you have any questions about planning one, or if you'd like advice on anything else epoxy related, reach out to us at UltraClear Epoxy.
+If you have any questions or concerns about crafting them, or if you'd like advice on anything else epoxy related, please reach out to us at UltraClear Epoxy.

-You can contact us via phone or email here, or you can text chat online with one of our experts by clicking the help button at the bottom right of your screen.
+You can contact us via phone or email here.
+During business hours, you can text chat online with one of our resin specialists by clicking the Help button at the bottom right of your screen.